VCHSRobots/RefWBot/rpi/SetupSteps.md

 ### 6. Get Up-To-Date Software
-Make sure the software on you system is up-to-date.
+Make sure the software on your system is up-to-date.
 Do this at the terminal by:

 	sudo apt update
 	sudo apt upgrade